Why Knowing Your Credit Score is a Good Thing

 Don’t be deterred if you feel like your credit is lower than you’d like it to be right now.
 Credit scores change frequently – depending on your actions.
 Making sure you do things like pay your bills on time, and diversify your types of credit — through credit cards, mortgages, or auto loans — will help your score, and you’ll be able to see those results.

-Reminds you to check the accuracy of your credit report
+Knowing your score will remind you to check the accuracy of your credit report

 According to a report by the Federal Trade Commission (FTC), 1 in 5 Americans has an error on their credit report that can affect their score.
 Seeing a lower credit score than you were expecting could mean you have an error on your report, so checking out your report annually is a good idea.
 The Federal Credit Reporting Act states that each of the nationwide credit reporting companies — Equifax, Experian, and TransUnion — provide you with a free copy of your credit report, at your request, once every 12 months.
 To order your report, visit AnnualCreditReport.com.